KunalSin9h/crdt-website/pages/implementations.md

 Several text editors use CRDTs:

 * [Zed](https://zed.dev/blog/crdts) is a high-performance, CRDT-based multiplayer code editor from the creators of Atom and Tree-sitter.
-It's aopen source and written in Rust.
+It's open source and written in Rust.

 * [crdt.el](https://code.librehq.com/qhong/crdt.el) is a real-time collaborative editing environment for Emacs using Conflict-free Replicated Data Types.